-If you’re tired of lazy holidays, then I suggest you to set off on a journey and discover ancient civilisations that have defined and shaped the world as we know it today.
-Practically every current day country could have made this list, but for the history buffs and culture freaks amongst you, I present you my favorite 10cultural destinations in the world.
+If you’re tired of lazy holidays, then I suggest you to set off on a journey and discover ancient civilizations that have defined and shaped the world as we know it today.
+Practically every current day country could have made this list, but for the history buffs and culture freaks amongst you, I present you my 10 favorite cultural destinations in the world.

 There is more info below the slideshow.
 Think I missed one?
 Share your favorite cultural destination in the comments section, or take my poll below!